CDCgov/RecordLinker/docs/mpi-design.md

-# Overview of MPI Person-Person Linking Models
+# Overview of MPI Models

 This document provides an overview of the key database models involved in the Master Patient Index (MPI) system and explains how they interact to facilitate person linking via an algorithm.